 Karen loves tutoring and teaching.
 She taught adults for the Hope House English Language Program and at Casco Bay High School, she tutored multilingual students.
 Karen was a Title One and Reading Recovery teacher.
 She holds a Graduate Certificate in TESOL, a MS in Literacy Education, and a BS in Applied Technical Education, and an AA of Culinary Arts.

 David is a second year student at CMCC taking Electro Mechanical Technology.
 He is an Amateur Ham Radio Operator, callsign WE1U.
-David is owned by three cats.
+David is owned by two cats.
 David looks forward to helping fellow students with their math.

 Ashley's love for travel has led her around the world teaching English to students of all ages and levels.
 After successfully completing undergraduate work at UMaine, she ventured to Sevilla, Spain to complete a T.E.F.L training Program.
 The experiences of living and working abroad are treasured memories she hopes to share with her students.
 She holds a M.A. in Communication and is also an instructor in the CMCC Humanities Department.
 Ashley is excited to meet the vibrant community of multilingual learners here at CMCC.